LightForm-group/KWN-deformation/README.md

 @author Madeleine Bignon, University of Manchester
 @author Pratheek Shanthraj, University of Manchester
+@author Samuel Engel, University of Manchester
 KWN precipitation model including the effect of deformation via excess vacancy concentration
+The code runs the model described in ref [3]

 References: